blake-scandata/blake-jest-test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Howdy!
+Here's a project I created to show how basic testing works with Jest.

 ## Available Scripts